Looking for strategies to help you increase lung capacity for running? Then you’ve come to the right place.

 Keep Your Lungs Healthy

-In the end, the best thing you can do to improve your lung function is to simply take good care of your lungs.
+All of these tips will be of no use if you neglect your lung health.
+The best thing you can do to improve your lung function is to simply take good care of your lungs.

 The following tips will help keep your lungs as healthy as possible.

-- Eat healthily.
-Choose foods rich in antioxidants such as leafy green and cruciferous vegetables.
+• Eat healthily.
+Choose foods rich in antioxidants, such as leafy green and cruciferous vegetables.
 They contain many healthy compounds that can help rid your body of harmful toxins.
 Broccoli, cabbage, and cauliflower are good examples.

-Additional resource – Guide to urban running
+Additional resource – Guide to Urban running

 Don’t Hesitate to Seek Medical Help